tarwn/lessthandot-hugo/blogs/content/posts/2009-02-20-sql-friday-the-best-sql-server-links-of-12.md

 **[Who is Active? v7.30][4]**

 Adam Machanic has released the latest version of his _Who is Active_ script.
-Who is Active? is a comprehensive DMV-based monitoring script, designed to tell you at a glance what processes are active on your SQL Server and what they&#8217;re up to.
+Who is Active? is a comprehensive DMV-based monitoring script, designed to tell you at a glance what processes are active on your SQL Server and what they're up to.
 It has a number of optional features so that you can get results quickly, or monitor deeply, depending on your needs when you happen to be using the script.

 **[Sp_indexinfo has been updated][5]**